 HarmonicGuard Active Filter - TCI's brand name for a real time filter that mitigates harmonics while also maintaining near unity power factor.
+The term "HGA" is commonly used in place of the entire brand name of HarmonicGuard Active filter.
 An Active Harmonic Filter is any piece of equipment that actively monitors and changes the incoming AC line current.

-HGA - The term commonly used in place of the entire brand name of HarmonicGuard Active filter.
+This term is commonly used in place of the entire brand name of HarmonicGuard Active filter.